-Like physical characteristics, behavioral characteristics can also give us a clue as to a dog’s breed.
-If you have ever heard a Beagle or Basset Hound bark, howl, or “yodel,” you could likely recognize that sound anywhere!
+Like physical characteristics, behavioral characteristics can sometimes provide a clue about a dog’s breed.
+If you have ever heard a Beagle or Basset Hound “yodel,” you could probably recognize that sound anywhere!

-A mixed-breed dog that makes similar sounds likely contains one of those breeds, because dogs that demonstrate breed-specific behaviors may be more likely to belong to that breed.
+A mixed-breed dog that makes similar sounds may also contain one of those breeds, because dogs that demonstrate breed-specific behaviors may be more likely to belong to that breed.

-Retrievers love a good game of fetch, while other hunting breeds (such as German Shorthaired Pointers) are excitable and will run after anything that moves.
-By examining your dog’s behavior at home and considering what each dog breed has been bred for, you may be able to gain additional clues regarding your dog’s breed.
+Retrievers love a good game of fetch, while other hunting breeds (such as German Shorthaired Pointers) tend to chase anything that moves.

-Dog breed identification apps, such as Dog Scanner, allow you to upload a photo or short video.
+Breed identification apps, such as Dog Scanner, allow you to upload a photo or short video.
 Next, artificial intelligence is used to compare your photo or video to other photos and videos in the database.
-With this information, the app can provide a guess at the dog’s breed.
+With this information, the app can provide a guess at your dog’s breed.

-According to user reviews, these apps are usually able to correctly identify purebred dogs.
-However, they are less reliable with the identification of mixed breed dogs.
-Apps can be a helpful tool if you see a dog in your neighborhood and want an idea of what breed it might be, but they are probably less beneficial for determining the lineage of your own mixed-breed dog.
+According to user reviews, apps are relatively accurate for purebred dogs.
+However, they are less reliable when identifying mixed breed dogs.
+Apps might help narrow down the breed of a dog running loose in your neighborhood, but they may not be accurate enough to determine the lineage of your own mixed-breed dog.

-The most accurate way to identify the breeds present in a mixed-breed dog is through the use of genetic testing.
-These tests work by assessing your dog’s DNA, or genetic material, looking for sequences that are associated with certain breeds.
+The best way to determine the genetic makeup of your mixed-breed dog is with the use of genetic testing.
+These tests examine your dog's DNA, looking for the presence of specific DNA sequences that are associated with certain breeds.

-The majority of dog DNA is identical between breeds; a Great Dane’s DNA is nearly identical to a Yorkshire Terrier’s DNA.
-However, there are small differences that have been identified and associated with specific breeds.
+All domesticated dogs have nearly the same genetic material.
+A Great Dane’s DNA is nearly identical to a Yorkshire Terrier’s DNA.
+However, there are small genetic differences that have been identified and associated with specific breeds.
 These differences form the basis for genetic testing.

 Companies that perform canine DNA testing have tested thousands of samples, from dogs of known breeds.
 This testing has allowed them to accurately identify small genetic sequences that are associated with specific breeds.
 When your dog’s DNA is analyzed, similarities to these identified, breed-specific DNA sequences can be used to identify your dog’s breed.

 Wisdom Panel is offered and recommended by many veterinarians.
-They have the largest pet DNA database, including over 21,000 samples.
-Wisdom Panel testing can be performed on a blood sample (collected by your veterinarian) or on a cheek swab that you can collect at home.
-They extract your pet’s DNA from this sample and compare your pet’s DNA to known sequences that are associated with specific breeds, looking for evidence of these breeds in your dog’s genetic makeup.
+This company has the largest pet DNA database, including over 21,000 samples.
+Wisdom Panel testing can be performed on a blood sample (collected by your veterinarian) or on a cheek swab (collected by you, at home).
+Your pet’s DNA is extracted from this sample and then compared known sequences that are associated with specific breeds, looking for evidence of these breeds in your dog’s genetic makeup.

 Embark is another widely-used provider of canine genetic testing.
-This is an at-home test that is not typically offered at a veterinarian’s office.
-Like a Wisdom Panel, Embark testing requires you to collect a cheek swab from your dog.
-Embark has performed fewer tests than Wisdom Panel and does not test for as many specific breeds as Wisdom Panel, but the company claims to examine a larger number of genetic markers.
-This means that Embark’s genetic testing may be more accurate for dogs that are included in their breed database, but does not test for as many breeds as the Wisdom Panel.
+This is an at-home test using a cheek swab; it is not typically offered at a veterinarian’s office.
+Embark has tested fewer samples than Wisdom Panel and does not look for any many different breeds as Wisdom Panel, but the company claims to examine a larger number of genetic markers.
+This means that Embark’s genetic testing may be more accurate for some breeds, but it may miss breeds that are not included in its database.

-There are many other providers of canine genetic testing available, each with their own unique pros and cons.
+There are also other providers of canine genetic testing available, each with their own unique pros and cons.
 If you are interested in genetic testing, it’s important to research providers to make sure you are obtaining the best test for your dog.

 How accurate are dog DNA tests?

 No genetic test is perfect.
-In general, most providers of canine genetic testing claim to be over 95% accurate.
+In general, however, most providers of canine genetic testing claim to be over 95% accurate.
 This is great, but some false identifications can occur.
-Review your results critically and make sure they make sense for your dog.
+Review your results critically, in order to make sure they make sense for your dog.

 When canine genetic testing was first introduced in 2007, those of us working in practices that offered the service often saw results that made little to no sense: large-breed patients who were supposedly 50% Chihuahua, stray dogs that supposedly contained extremely rare breeds (leading us to wonder who was releasing these rare, expensive breeds onto the streets to breed with strays!), and other results that seemed nearly impossible.

 Over time, however, these tests have become far more reliable.
-While we still encounter the rare surprising result, which we may greet with a bit of skepticism, most results “make sense,” given the dog’s appearance and the prevalence of breeds in our geographic area.
+While we still encounter the rare surprising result (which we may regard with a bit of skepticism), most results nowadays “make sense,” given the dog’s appearance and the prevalence of breeds in our geographic area.